Tumbarumba welcomes you!

 Figures Street is in a mainly industrial area of Tumbarumba and care needs to be taken due to the movement of trucks.
 It is best to access Figures St via Langlands St rather than Bell St or McMeekin St from the main Wagga Rd (Albury St).
 Blue signs have since gone up to show the way!

-Figures Street has car parking, the original station sign (all cleaned up), old railway gates which have been renovated by the Tumbarumba Men’s Shed, an old barracks hut which was donated to the Historical Society and has since been converted into a display of construction photographs.
+Figures Street has car parking, the original station sign (all cleaned up), information boards, old railway gates which have been renovated by the Tumbarumba Men’s Shed, an old barracks hut which was donated to the Historical Society and has since been converted into a display of construction photographs and a bike repair maintenance station.
 The Tumbarumba Historical Society, Men’s Shed members, many volunteers and council staff are to be thanked for helping to create this fabulous area.

 Three information boards from the Tumbarumba Historical Society stand nearby telling the story of the area.
 The area has been extensively planted with trees, with support from the local lands organisations and volunteers.
 There are picnic tables and bike racks, again made by the Men’s Shed guys.
 In time it is planned to have a toilet installed as well.